mathemacode/drone-business/README.md

 A thus, the idea was born: I can learn how to set these wireless video link systems up for RC aircraft and sell them!

 # Business: 2013 - 2014
+I made a couple hundred dollars my first few years, but this was basically like being a millionaire for my age.
+Here are some of the setups that I was building - simple, clean systems with cameras, transmitter/receiver combinations, antennas and video monitors, all with the right battery plugs, filters, and adapters to make it ready to go for the customer.
+I even had a few OSD setups in there (On Screen Display of flight and aircraft characteristics).

 ![1.3monitor](./pics/1.3_setup_monitor.jpg)
 ![ezosd](./pics/EZOSD_setup_full.jpg)
 ![OSD](./pics/HW_monitor_camera.jpg)
 ![OSD_wiring](./pics/OSD_setup.jpg)

 # My Finest Work: 2015 - 2016
+In these years I really fine-tuned my art, for customers and personal use alike.

 ![highq](./pics/case_setup_full.jpg)
 ![wiring](./pics/Wiring.jpg)
 ![diversity](./pics/diversity_setup_back.JPG)